 - Day 1: Airport to the hotel, lunch near Notre Dame Cathedral, boat trip on Seine, Eiffel Tower, and Champs Elysées & Arc de Triomphe.

-- Day 2: Louvre museum, Tuileries & Concorde, Sacre Coeur & Montmartre.
+- Day 2: Louvre museum, Tuileries & Concorde, Sacre Coeur and Montmartre.

-- Day 3: Conciergerie, Orsay Museum, Luxembourg Gardens, Pantheon and Catacombs.
+- Day 3: Conciergerie, Musée d’Orsay, Luxembourg Gardens, Pantheon, Saint-Germain-des-pres, Latin Quarter, and Catacombs.

-- Day 4: Day trip to Versailles Palace and visit the Marais & Bastille neighborhoods in the evening.
+- Day 4: Day trip to the Palace of Versailles and visit the Marais & Bastille neighborhoods in the evening.

 After reading this type of itinerary, I usually sigh and point them to my bucket list tips of things to do in Paris.
-It is technically possible to follow this itinerary, but I hope you brought a comfortable set of shoes!
+It may be technically possible to follow this itinerary, but I hope you brought a comfortable set of shoes!

 While we don’t want to ditch that plan completely, it perhaps needs to take a few tweaks into consideration.
 Here is are my top tips on what not to do in Paris, in order to make that 4-day itinerary a more enjoyable one.